 $ bwa mem -t 16 {REFERENCE_GENOME.FASTA} {READS_INPUT} | samtools sort -o {ALIGNMENT}.bam

-Now that we have the alignments from our reads to a target genomes, we can use samtools to generate the depth report
+Now that we have the alignments from our reads to target genomes, we can use samtools to generate the depth report

 $ samtools depth {ALIGNMENT}.bam > {GENOME}.depth